MDecker-MobileComputing/HTML_BlinkEffekt/README.md

 <br>

 ----
-## Preview of web content
+## Direct view

-The web content in this repository can be previewed at [this URL](https://mdecker-mobilecomputing.github.io/MDecker-MobileComputing/index.html).
+The HTML file with the blinker effekt in this repository can be viewed at [this URL](https://mdecker-mobilecomputing.github.io/HTML_BlinkEffekt/index.html).

 <br>